magklax/nodejs2022Q4-service/README.md

 After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/api/.
-For more information about OpenAPI/Swagger please visit https://swagger.io/.

-** create .env file using .env.example as a pattern **
+or copy content of `./doc/api.yaml` and insert to https://editor.swagger.io/ __create .env file using .env.example as a pattern__

 ## Testing